DephyInc/boot-loader/README.md

 ## AWS Access

-A pre-compiled C library in order to communicate with your device.
+A pre-compiled C library is needed in order to communicate with your device.
 These libraries are hosted in a public AWS S3 bucket called `dephy-public-binaries`.
 Use the `show` command to view the available versions (see below).